 |Time:||Starts at 9:00 AM (Attendees please arrive at 8:45 AM)|

-This full week workshop provided individuals with the professional training and educational materials to teach parenting classes in this evidenced-based, national model program.
+This full week workshop provides individuals with the professional training and educational materials to teach parenting classes in this evidenced-based, national model program.